JCOMAIA/gate-repl/RAG_GATE.md

 ---

-## 7. One line
+## 8. One line

 Belief-gate makes RAG better in three measurable ways — it kills confident-wrong answers over missing data, it lifts a weak retriever to a strong retriever's recall by re-retrieving until the required set is covered, and it spends that extra retrieval only where completeness demands it — while never becoming a retriever itself: with no RAG beneath it, it answers nothing, and it can never exceed the recall RAG provides.
-It is the control layer over RAG, not a replacement for it.
+It is the control layer over RAG, not a replacement for it — and it belongs only on the RAGs whose requirement is enumerable, whose stakes are high, and whose reader won't abstain on its own.